tilburgsciencehub/website/content/tutorials/more-tutorials/write-your-first-latex-document/setup-latex.md

 {{% cta-primary-center "How to Install $\LaTeX$" "/get/latex" %}}

 2. Once you've installed it, you'll need a text editor to work with.
-We recommend **[Atom](https://atom.io)**, a free and cross-platform editors with great functions and extra packages.
-You can download Atom from its official website or read the instructions from [our Building Block](/get/atom).
-Another great solution is [Visual Studio Code](https://code.visualstudio.com).
+We recommend **[Visual Studio Code](https://code.visualstudio.com/)**, a free text editor with great functions and extensions.
+You can download VS Code from its official website or read the instructions from [our Building Block](/get/VSCode).
+Another great online text editor is [Overleaf](https://www.overleaf.com/).

-3. The last piece of the puzzle: let's setup Atom so that it can run $\LaTeX$.
-By default, Atom can only work as a general text editor with your `.tex` files.
-Luckily, there are a number of (free) Atom packages that we can install to boost its functionalities and transform it into a proper $\LaTeX$ editor:
+3. The last piece of the puzzle: let's setup VS Code so that it can run $\LaTeX$.
+Install the VS Code extension `LaTeX Workshop`.
+This extension provides all-in-one features and utilities for $\LaTeX$ typesetting, making it a comprehensive tool for editing, compiling, and previewing $\LaTeX$ documents.
-    - `latex`, a package that allows Atom to compile $\LaTeX$ code: [download here](https://atom.io/packages/latex)
-    - `language-latex`, a package for syntax highlighting: [download here](https://atom.io/packages/language-latex)
-    - (Optional) `pdf-view`, a package for viewing PDF files side-by-side while you work: [download here](https://atom.io/packages/pdf-view)

 ## Setup

 Before starting to write anything, let's setup a directory for this project.

 Make a new folder wherever you prefer on your local disk.
-Then launch Atom, create a new file, and save it with a `.tex` file extension in said folder.
+Then launch VS Code, create a new file, and save it with a `.tex` file extension in said folder.

 You're finally ready to start writing your first $\LaTeX$ document!